-Students are required to attend two weeks of intensive classes in Indonesian language and culture at the ACICIS Indonesian partner university (TBC) in order to develop language skills that will help them operate more effectively in their practicum placements and in the wider Indonesian community.
-Students will sit a placement test during orientation and be placed in Beginner, Intermediate or Advanced Indonesian language classes at the ACICIS Indonesian partner university (TBC) based on their placement test results.
-Language classes are four hours in duration each day from Monday to Friday for the first two weeks of the program.
+Students are required to virtually attend 40 hours of intensive classes in Indonesian language and culture at Atma Jaya University in order to develop language skills that will help them operate more effectively in their practicum placements and in the wider Indonesian community.
+Students will sit a placement test prior to the program and be placed in Beginner, Intermediate or Advanced Indonesian language classes.
+Language classes are three hours in duration.
 Students will be assessed on four macro skills areas: Listening, Speaking, Reading and Writing.
 Students will sit a final language exam and be given a numerical mark for this assessment component.
 To be awarded an overall ‘Satisfactory’ grade for the DSPP, participants must achieve a mark of at least 60% for this component of the program.

-The Seminar Series and Fieldtrip component of the DSPP consists of seven seminars and two fieldtrips.
-Students must attend and participate actively in a minimum of 80% of all scheduled seminars and fieldtrips.
-Prior to each seminar, students are required to complete a number of set readings.
+This component of the DSPP consists of eight seminars, 10 tutorials and two virtual fieldtrips.
+Students must attend and participate actively in a minimum of 80% of all scheduled seminars, tutorials and virtual fieldtrips.
+Prior to each seminar, tutorial or virtual fieldtrip students are required to complete a number of set readings.
 Students must demonstrate adequate preparation through informed contributions to discussions and activities in order to pass this component.
 Lively discussion groups and Q&A sessions will be a key aspect of these sessions.

 Practicum Placement (160 hours)

 The purpose of the Reflective Journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning process while on the DSPP.
-It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-to-week based on input from their DSPP Academic Program Officer and workplace mentor.
+It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-to-week based on input from their Academic Program Officer and workplace mentor.
 The reflective journal also demonstrates students’ understanding of set course readings and ability to relate these readings to their practicum experience.
-Weekly logs are to be sent through to the DSPP Academic Program Officer every Friday during the practicum period by 4pm via email.

 Thematic Research Essay (2,000 words)